RatInChat/Ultimate-Browser-GUI/README.md

 # Ultmate Browser Gui
 V0.4.0
-By: RatInChat (norterfish#7172), and Piplup7575 who was forced to help and was not given a choice to not help 😆
+By: RatInChat (norterfish#7172), and Piplup7575 who was forced to help and was not given a choice to not help 😆 Might be broken right now because of uniquify.
 Based off of [CrownJS](https://github.com/jangodev/CrownJS)

 ## Installation